 Examples: Add peanut butter powder to overnight oats, eat high-protein pasta (edamame, lentil, or chickpea), or add steamed edamame/edamame hummus to meals and snacks.

 Include an antioxidant-rich juice like beet juice or tart cherry juice daily.

 During their Zoom sessions, Hayden and his Ixcela Registered Dietitian discussed his progress.
 Weekly text check-ins with his dietitian kept Hayden motivated, accountable, and on track for success.

-Keeping a food journal helped Hayden and his dietitian identify that even with his well-balanced regular diet, certain foods were triggering some of his symptoms.
-He was able to gain clarity and confidence in his eating habits and be more strategic in modifying his diet leading up to long training sessions and races.
+Keeping a food journal helped Hayden and his dietitian identify that, even with his well-balanced regular diet, certain foods were triggering some of his symptoms.
+He was able to gain clarity and confidence about his eating habits and strategically modify his diet leading up to long training sessions and races.